-- 127. From a legal perspective, the baseline to consider is: - 128.
-Article 57(1)(b) of MiFID II which introduces an exemption from position limits for positions held by, or on behalf of, a financial entity that is part of a predominantly commercial group and is acting on behalf of a non-financial entity of the predominantly commercial group, where those positions are objectively measurable as reducing risks directly relating to the commercial activity of that non-financial entity; - 129.
-Article 57(1)(c) of MiFID II which introduces an exemption from position limits for positions held by financial and non-financial counterparties for positions that are objectively measurable as resulting from transactions entered into to fulfil obligations to provide liquidity on a trading venue as referred to in point (c) of the fourth subparagraph of Article 2(4) of MiFID II; - 130.
-Article 57(1) of MiFID II which requires NCAs, in line with the methodology for calculation determined by ESMA, to establish and apply position limits on the size of a net position which a person can hold at all times in commodity derivatives traded on trading venues and EEOTC contracts and Article 57(3) of MiFID II setting out the factors to be taken by ESMA when determining the methodology for setting position limits.
+- 196. Article 57(1)(c) of MiFID II which introduces an exemption from position limits for positions held by financial and non-financial counterparties for positions that are objectively measurable as resulting from transactions entered into to fulfil obligations to provide liquidity on a trading venue as referred to in point (c) of the fourth subparagraph of Article 2(4) of MiFID II; - 197.
+Article 57(1) of MiFID II which requires NCAs, in line with the methodology for calculation determined by ESMA, to establish and apply position limits on the size of a net position which a person can hold at all times in commodity derivatives traded on trading venues and EEOTC contracts and Article 57(3) of MiFID II setting out the factors to be taken by ESMA when determining the methodology for setting position limits. - 6.1.1.3 Stakeholders - 198.
+The stakeholders identified are: NCAs, financial entities and NFEs trading agricultural commodity derivatives and/or critical or significant contracts.

-6.1.1.3 Stakeholders

-131. The stakeholders identified are: NCAs, financial entities and NFEs trading agricultural commodity derivatives and/or critical or significant contracts.

 - NCAs: NCAs will need to have arrangements in place to review applications for the new exemptions from position limits introduced in Article 57(1) of MiFID II.
 They will also need to review existing procedures for the aggregation of positions held by a person with a view to monitoring compliance of position limits to exclude positions covered by those new exemptions.
 NCAs will also have to take into account the revised adjustment factors when setting position limits.
-On the other hand, NCAs will only have to set position limits for a much smaller number of contracts. - Financial entities: A financial entity within a predominantly commercial group will be able to apply for a hedging exemption for positions held by that financial entity that are objectively measurable as reducing risks directly relating to the commercial activities of the non-financial entities of the group.
+On the other hand, NCAs will only have to set position limits for a much smaller number of contracts.

+- Financial entities: A financial entity within a predominantly commercial group will be able to apply for a hedging exemption for positions held by that financial entity that are objectively measurable as reducing risks directly relating to the commercial activities of the non-financial entities of the group.
 Financial entities will also be able to apply for an exemption for positions resulting from transactions entered into to fulfil obligations to provide liquidity on a trading venue.